NLESC-JCER/run-cpp-on-web/js-webapp/README.md

 </html>
 ```

-\<be sceptic>

 Now before you say _"That'll be so much slower than running it native!"_ or _"C/C++ from the browser?
 Impossible!"_,
 just hold your horses for a sec.
-With the right tools, something something.
+With the right tools, it is possible to run C/C++ code in the browser, without any
+significant performance penalty.
+(Mention WebAssembly).
+Using this approach, (these peeps) were able to run the video
+game (X) in the browser and didn't find any performance problems.
+And if it works for video games, it will likely work
+for your research software, too.

 ![hold-your-horses.jpeg](hold-your-horses.jpeg)

 _Hold your horses._

-\<Let's get to it>
+## What we'll need

 OK, now that you're fully on board with this, let's get to it.

-## What we'll need

-1. Some C/C++ code.
-We'll use some C++ code that implements the _Newton-Raphson_ root finding method (You know Newton?
+1. Some C/C++ code to illustrate the process.
+We'll use some C++ code that implements the _Newton-Raphson_ root finding
+method (You remember Newton?
 Quiet fellow, fabulous hair?
 Yes, him).
-In case you didn't know, Newton-Raphson is a method to find the root of a mathematical
+Newton-Raphson is a so-called _root finding_ algorithm,
-function, i.e. the value of _x_ where it crosses _y_.
+i.e. a method to find the value of _x_ where it crosses _y_ for a given mathematical function.
 1. A program that can take our existing C/C++ code and compile it into a WebAssembly module.
 Modern browsers are able to
 run WebAssembly without loss of performance.
 For this, we'll use [Emscripten](https://emscripten.org/)'s ``emcc``
 compiler, the most popular C++ to WebAssembly compiler of the bunch.